-- As individuals, students are encouraged to achieve their full potential.
+As individuals, students are encouraged to achieve their full potential.
 However, we realize that all students have different strengths and weaknesses, so their rate of progress is judged accordingly.
 Alongside this, every student is expected to give consistent and significant effort to their work in school.
-Effort and attitude is rewarded by Golden Time each Friday, stars and purple diamonds for special, increased effort. - Numeracy, Reading and/or Writing are assessed regularly in class usually at the end of a topic and definitely at the end of each half term.
+Effort - and attitude - is rewarded by Golden Time each Friday.
+Individual stickers and certificates can also be earned.

+- Numeracy, Reading and/or Writing are assessed regularly in class usually at the end of a topic and definitely at the end of each half term.
 The results of some of these assessments will be included in written reports that I will send home to parents.
 These will also be discussed at Parent-Teacher Consultations and used to create targets. - Parent-teacher Consultation Meetings are held each term.
 Parents are invited to come to the school and confer with their child's teacher at a scheduled time.
 A parent or teacher may also request a conference at any time during the school year. - Written reports are produced and sent home in January and June.